UVI KEY SUITE ELECTIC & KEY SUITE DIGITAL – DOUBLE DOWN

 The L series are included, all with the distinctive harpsichord-like character – perfect for your Beach Boys surf rock.

-Quite an eclectic selection of very unusual sounding instruments.
-A cross between EP and Clavs, with slight toy-like qualities, this sections will appeal to a select group of musicians.
+Quite an eclectic selection of very unusual-sounding instruments.
+A cross between EP and Clavs, with slight toy-like qualities, this section will appeal to a select group of musicians.
 Full of character, with full resonance and release noises recorded, these all sound wonderfully retro.

 This is a really fun category.
 Some of the included synths are pretty wild.
 The Analog P16 features a ton of great presets, probably the most flexible of the library.

 The AP-09 has been snuck in, probably a resampled edition of the excellent freebie expansion available a few years back.
 Nice to see it fully fleshed out in this collection.